jarves/jarves/Resources/doc/create-a-theme.md

 __Pro tip__: You can also define theme options (for example a color, or feature switch using a checkbox), but this is not covered in this tutorial, since mostly only themes that are distributed for third-partys are using this feature.

-If you configured everything correct, you should click 'Save' at the bottom right, so let Jarves create for you the configuration in  `src/AppBundle/Resources/config/jarves.themes.xml`.
-Make sure Jarves correctly wrote the file be checking the folder `src/AppBundle/Resources/config/`.
+If you configured everything correctly, you should click 'Save' at the bottom right, to let Jarves create for you the configuration in  `src/AppBundle/Resources/config/jarves.themes.xml`.
+Make sure Jarves correctly wrote the file by checking the folder `src/AppBundle/Resources/config/`.

 ### Create the configuration xml